 Frog Care

 Poison dart frogs thrive in captivity, and with a few simple guidelines, caring for them is straight forward.
-Below are some general guidelines for dart frog care as well as some recommended web sites for additional info.
+Below are some general guidelines for dart frog care.
+Feel free to contact us for additional information or questions.

 An Overview of Poison Dart Frog Care

-• Eggs should be kept in an enclosed container on a moistened paper towel to maintain humidity.
-They should not be submersed in water.
+• Eggs should be kept on a moistened paper towel in an enclosed container (eg 8 oz deli cup) to maintain humidity, but with a few small holes for air exchange.
+Eggs should not be submersed in water.

-• Hatched tadpoles can be raised at room temperature in just a few ounces of distilled water.
-Water should be changed every 2-3 days.
-Feed tadpoles at each water change with a small pinch of FNT's Fortified Tadpole Chow.
+• Hatched tadpoles can be raised at room temperature in 4-8 onces of spring water (eg in 16 oz deli cup).
+Feed tadpoles every 2-3 days with a small pinch of FNT's Fortified Tadpole Chow.
+Water should be changed when cloudy.

 • Once all 4 legs emerge (~3 months), place tadpoles in a tilted container so that they can climb out of the water when they are ready.